 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3300 and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3300 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D3300 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D3300 and D750 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D750 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3300 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.